 Data Extraction and Analysis

-Once the relevant research papers were found and collected, the data extraction phase was followed.
-Thisde phase is is primarily focused on extracting the relevant information which relatesfrom the research papers gathered This was achieved by individually reading through each paper in hopes of gathering useful data, especially on the methods and techniques being employed in the development of a smart sensing chair system.
+The data extraction phase is primarily focused on extracting the relevant information from the research papers gathered.
+This was achieved by individually reading through each paper in hopes of gathering useful data, especially on the methods and techniques being employed in the development of a smart sensing chair system.
 Listed below are the following information that was captured while going through each research paper: Authors, Published Year, Sensors Used, Sensor Placement, Number of Postures Classified, Recognized Postures, Classification Method, Classification Accuracy, Limitations, User Feedback System, Is Realtime, and Method Used.

 3. Sitting posture selection